 Orangie Hubbard would, in fact, release two singles on the almighty King label:

-“Just Moved In” kicks off a wonderful Dutch (bootleg) compilation of hillbilly bop, country and western swing 45s on tiny Ohio Valley labels – Great Rockers from Cincinnati.
+“Just Moved In,” as already noted, kicks off a wonderful Dutch (bootleg) compilation —Great Rockers from Cincinnati — of hillbilly bop, country and western swing 45s released on tiny Ohio Valley record labels.